Shubh-kr/MachineLearningUsingPython/TelecomChurn/README.md

 Companies usually make a distinction between __voluntary__ churn and __involuntary__ churn.
 - Voluntary churn occurs due to a decision by the customer to switch to another company or service provider,
-- Involuntary churn occurs due to circumstances such as a customer's relocation to a long-term care facility, death, or the relocation to a distant location.
+- Involuntary churn occurs due to circumstances such as a customer's relocation to a long-term care facility, death, or the relocation to a distant location.<br>

 In __most applications__, involuntary reasons for churn are excluded from the analytical models. <br> Analysts tend to concentrate on voluntary churn, because it typically occurs due to __factors of the company-customer relationship__ which companies control, such as how billing interactions are handled or how after-sales help is provided.

 Predictive analytics  use churn prediction models that __predict customer churn__ by assessing their __propensity__ of risk to churn.
 Since these models generate a __small prioritized list__ of potential defectors, they are __effective__ at focusing customer retention marketing programs on the subset of the customer base who are most vulnerable to churn.